khalisfadil/converting-PCD-binary-to-ascii-format/README.md

 # PCD-file converter

-this code suppose to convert the PCD file that is in binary format and cannot be open in pcl-viewer. go to thew `test.py` and put your file name in the
+this code suppose to convert the PCD file that is in binary format and cannot be open in pcl-viewer.

+go to the `test.py` and put your file name in the
 ```bash
  cloud = pypcd.PointCloud.from_path("your-filename.pcd")
 ```